 Customers do not mind paying extra if the experience is delightful.
 However, anytime a customer cannot resolve their issue quickly or get their questions answered upon first contact, you risk them becoming annoyed.
 Thus begins the downward spiral of negative brand perception, frustration, and churn.
 It does not matter how awesome your product is - if customers don’t achieve their goals, they will eventually churn.

 Mapping gives you the foresight to intervene in the customer's ongoing journey and make improvements in real time.
-It helps you in identifying and solving customers’ pain points and improves the overall experience.
+It helps you identify and solve customers’ pain points and improve the overall experience.
 The aim is to meet your customer's expectations and provide them with a superior buying and service experience so they can keep coming back for more.

 Delightful experiences encourage customers to recommend your brand and products to friends and family.
 Good brand advocacy is more valuable than advertising and marketing.
 Happy customers are your biggest brand advocates!
 Investing time and effort to create journey maps for customers and going the extra mile to ensure their experiences are truly delightful reaps rich dividends for your brand.